Shakthi-Dhar/DatafyWebsite/README.md

 3. Putting my web scrapping skills into help for other data scientists is a commendable achievement

 ## What I learned
+1. Python Flask web development
-1. Flask Cloud storage
+2. Firebase Cloud storage
-2. HTML, CSS scroll button feature and cards system
+3. HTML, CSS scroll button feature and cards system

 ## What's next for DATAFY
 Currently, Datafy focuses on extracting data from _The Fortune500 website_, but in **LinkedIn**, there are more than **50 million companies** which I aim to extract information from and present it to all the Data scientists out there in the world.